Ikkō-ikki: Terminology

+By contrast, the Ikkō-ikki defies easy categorization.
+The term "Facing one direction" (一向, Ikkō) refers to the exclusive emphasis of the Jōdo Shinshū sect of striving for rebirth in the Pure Land of Amitabha.
+For this reason, Jodo Shinshu was often pejoratively called the ikkō-shū sect.
+In any case, in contrast to other ikki leagues, the Ikkō-ikki were defined not by political, familial or economic association, but by a sense of community through their association with Jōdo Shinshū.
+Adherents of Nichiren Buddhism also formed Hokke-ikki leagues in opposition to the Ikkō-ikki as well as mutual aid and defense.

 History

+Origins

+The first recorded instances of an ikki league date as far back as the 14th century in Bingo Province.
+However, with the waning years of the Muromachi period and the subsequent Sengoku period was characterized by weakening central power, and frequent conflicts between rival forces, the number of ikki proliferated.
+The first large-scale peasant uprising occurred in 1428 when a tokusei-ikki from Ōmi and Yamashiro provinces marched on Kyoto, the capital.

-According to Sansom, "The Ikko (Single-Minded) sect of Nenbutsu, or Buddha-calling ... is a branch of the worship of Amida developed from the teaching of Shinran into an aggressive doctrine of salvation by faith."
+According to George Sansom, "The Ikko (Single-Minded) sect of Nenbutsu, or Buddha-calling ... is a branch of the worship of Amida developed from the teaching of Shinran into an aggressive doctrine of salvation by faith."
 In the 13th century, the jizamurai, a new class of small landowners, "formed leagues (ikki) for mutual defence", since they came from "good warrior families, long established in their own districts, and they were determined to protect their interests, both economic and social, against newcomers", according to Sansom.
 The Shirahata-Ikki, "White Flag Uprising", and Mikazuki-Ikki, "Crescent Uprising", were examples of the numerous risings against the Ashikaga shogunate.
-An uprising involving an entire province was called a Kuni-Ikki (kuni meaning province).
+An uprising involving an entire province was called a kuni-Ikki.
 Uprisings took place in 1351, 1353, 1369, 1377, 1384–1386, and 1366–1369.
-The risings in the 15th century, Tsuchi-Ikki or Do-Ikki, were better organized "and the peasants appear to have played a more prominent part".
+The risings in the 15th century, Tsuchi-Ikki or Do-Ikki, were better organized, and the peasants appear to have played a more prominent part.
 At the conclusion of the Ōnin War, in 1477, "many of the members of the numerous ikki" occupied the monasteries and shrines, and "would ring the warning bells day and night, hoping to terrify the rich citizens", according to Sansom.

-The Ikkō-ikki were, at first, disparate and disorganized followers of Rennyo's teachings.
-His missionary work, and his appointment to the position of abbot of the Kyoto Hongan-ji, was in 1457, allowed him to "express in words and deeds" his unorthodox views.
-In 1465, Rennyo was forced to flee Kyoto, and established a new Hongan-ji branch temple, Yoshizaki-gobō, in Echizen Province in 1471.
-It was at this temple that he began to attract a significant following among peasants and farmers.
-About 1486 brought the first violent uprising, the first major organized action on the part of the Ikkō-ikki.
-They overthrew the governor of Kaga Province, and took control of it for themselves; this represented the first time in Japanese history that a group of commoners ruled a province.